aaronmams/jekyll-now/_posts/2016-12-08-Researcher Degrees of Freedom, Gartley Patterns, and Porn.md

 *your friend just told you about that obscure bluegrass-electro-punk band yesterday morning.
 That afternoon, you ran across one of their albums at a garage sale.
 Wait a minute — that’s them in that Doritos commercial, too!
 Coincidence … or conspiracy?
 More likely, you’re experiencing “frequency illusion,” somewhat better known as the Baader-Meinhof phenomenon*

-Another reason is researcher degrees of freedom: I have three candidate occurrences of sea shells.
+Another reason is RESEARCHER DEGREES OF FREEDOM: I have three candidate occurrences of sea shells.
 The first one could be a "<" or it could be a "C"; the next one is a backwards "C"...does that count?; the third one is like two "C"s stacked on top of one another...is that 2 "C"s or 1 "E"?

 ## Final Words